Daugava Stadium (Riga)

-Daugava National Stadium (Daugavas stadions) is a multifunctional stadium in Riga, Latvia, which was first opened in 1927.
-It holds football and athletics competitions.
+Daugava National Stadium (Daugavas stadions), also known as the BTA Daugava Stadium for sponsorship reasons, is a multifunctional stadium in Riga, Latvia, which was first opened in 1927.
+It holds football and athletics competitions in addition to others in the adjacent arenas of the complex.
 Since 1992 the Daugava Stadium has been designated as a sports facility of national importance.
 It is owned by the Government of Latvia.
+Although very small (by European standards), it is the largest stadium in the country.

 History

 The first stadium on the location was built in 1927 and was first operated by the Strādnieku sports un sargs (Worker Sports and Guard, SSS) sports organization affiliated with the Latvian Social Democratic Workers Party.
 After the stadium had been abandoned after the Soviet occupation of Latvia in 1940, the stadium was re-established in 1945, with renovation works beginning in 1949.
 Before July 1990 the total capacity of the stadium was more than 10,000 people, but after the demolition of the north, east and south stands in 1999 it was reduced to 5,683.

 The Latvia national football team were playing its home games at the Daugava stadium from 1991 until 2000, when Skonto Stadium was unveiled as a temporary venue while the planned renovation of Daugava Stadium was underway, with the team returning to Daugava in June of 2018.
 However, since the autumn of 2022 home matches were once again moved to Skonto Stadium due to problems with the grass pitch and other issues.
 Works on replacing and upgrading the pitch began in October 2023.
 At the time, Latvian Football Federation president Vadims Ļašenko said that Skonto would become the main home of the men's team, with Daugava serving as a backup and the venue for the women's and youth national teams.
+The Daugava stadium has since hosted occasional matches of the national team.